splashkit/the-programmers-field-guide/docs/part-0/01-abstraction/1-concepts.md

 Using abstraction, we can *imagine* that the presence of current at a certain location in the computer as a **1**, whereas absence is **0** - giving us a binary value.
 Individual binary values can be grouped to create larger numeric values - with most modern computers being designed with groups of 64 binary values being their natural unit of data (64-bit computers).

 Taking abstraction to the next level, we can use these binary values both to represent data within the computer and control the computations occurring within the processors.
 Grouping binary values gives us a number - for example 8 bits (a **byte**) gives us 256 unique values.
 An integer with a range of 0 to 255 or -128 to 127 if signed.
 Each additional bit doubles this range.
 We can abstract these further to represent real numbers, with a fixed degree of accuracy, and map numbers to characters for text, colours for images, or signals for audio for example.

+Abstracting further, we can combine these individual values into entities like bank accounts, characters and levels in games, documents in a word processor, or any other *thing* we want to represent within the digital realities we are creating.

+By using **abstraction**, we can work at this higher level.
+Ignoring the details of how this works at the lower levels, at least most of the time.
+In this way, we spend our time picturing the reality we want to create and crafting the code needed to produce this.

+_**This** is what software development is all about._

 ### Machine Code

-The design of the processor allows it to controls the flow of current in response to the current within a certain part of the processor - effectively giving us a value to represent each instruction the computer can perform.
-We can abstract this to a unique binary value for each instruction - the **machine code** of the computer.
-These instructions can now be seen as performing computations - adding, subtracting, multiplying, dividing, comparing, or moving values within the computer.
-These very simple actions are performed very quickly, and can be use to create everything you have ever seen a computer do.
+Gates within the computer are also used to control its actions.
+The processing components of the computer are controlled by current flowing through these gates.
+As with the data above, we can abstract this to a combination of binary values used to control the machine.
+The set of instructions is known as the machine code.
+These instructions can be seen as performing computations - adding, subtracting, multiplying, dividing, comparing, or moving values within the computer.
+These very simple actions are performed very quickly, and can be use to create everything you have ever seen a computer do - but we need to use abstract here to see how we can make more meaningful things.

+At this point in our journey, let’s explore the application of abstraction to the instructions we give computers.
+This will set the foundation for the programming you will start to explore.

 #### Programming in Machine Code